OSBC-Inc/user-docs/docs/features/integrations/git-repository-scm-integrations/gitlab-integration.md

 3. Get email alerts and a Snyk pull request if a new upgrade or patch is available for a vulnerability that affects you.
 4. Trigger a Snyk pull request with fixes yourself from the test report page or the project page for your repo on snyk.io.

+{% hint style="info" %}
+**GitLab webhooks** send out an event to Snyk when merge requests occur.
+This event then starts a series of other events like pulling project files, running the test process, and posting the results to GitLab--all of which takes place on Snyk's side.
+{% endhint %}

 ## Set up GitLab integration

 This integration only works with GitLab instances that are publicly reachable (not on a private network).
 A [Snyk Broker](https://docs.snyk.io/integrations/snyk-broker/set-up-snyk-broker) environment is required for private network instances.

 **Steps:**

 1. Generate a Personal Access Token in your GitLab.
 You’ll find this option in your user account settings area, in the **Access Tokens** section.
+Alternatively, a [Group Access Token](https://docs.gitlab.com/ee/user/group/settings/group\_access\_tokens.html) can be used to grant access to all projects within a GitLab group or subgroup, without contributing to GitLab's licensed user count.
 2. Go to Snyk’s [integrations](https://app.snyk.io/integrations) page and click “Connect to GitLab”.
 3. Add your account credentials and the token you just generated to the GitLab integration settings area in Snyk.

 ![](../../../.gitbook/assets/uuid-aa58b5a9-dd17-3219-6067-4ee6e3f4b384-en.png)

-**NOTE:** When using GitLab Enterprise integration, it is important to use the correct URL.
-For example, use [https://gitlab.yourcompany.com/](https://gitlab.yourcompany.com) instead of [https://gitlab.yourcompany.com/subfolder1/](https://gitlab.yourcompany.com/subfolder1/)...
-The PAT will provide access to any of the repositories that have access granted to them.

 ## Required permissions and roles